matwilso/matwilso.github.io/_posts/robot-future.md

 - **yann lecun and self-supervised learning.** [His podcast with Lex is good, and his recent talks can probably offer insight on this area as well.](https://www.youtube.com/results?search_query=yann+lecun) He is a big believer in this type of stuff now, though with some differing opinions in the details.

 ## What next?

-Ultimately, the best way to proceed is to get building.
-And the best way to get building is to start small.

 <div style="margin-left: 2em"><em>A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a working simple system. - <a href="https://en.wikipedia.org/wiki/John_Gall_(author)#Gall's_law">Galls's Law</a></em></div>
 <br>